-My most recent research ranges from the emergence of creole languages, the nature word order patterns, pervasive sound-meaning associations, the adaptability of speech sound systems and the prehistory of worldwide linguistic diversity.
+My research covers topics ranging from the emergence of creole languages, the nature word order patterns, pervasive sound-meaning associations, the adaptability of speech sound systems and the prehistory of worldwide linguistic diversity.

 I am the 2019-2020 Maury Green Fellow at the Radcliffe Institute for Advanced Studies at Harvard University.
 In addition, I am a research affiliate of the Department of Linguistic and Cultural Evolution at the Max Planck Institute for the Science of Human History in Jena (Germany), where I am also an external faculty to the IMPRS Ph.D. program.
 I also hold two external researcher positions, at the Linguistic Convergence Laboratory (HSE University, Russia) and the Human Relations Area Files (Yale University, USA).